NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 This section provides a description of the optional arguments that can be provided to NPB.
-The format with which this section is presented assumes that you are using NPB from the command line, nevertheless everything also applies when calling NPB from another Python script.
+The format with which this section is presented assumes that you are using NPB from the command line, nevertheless everything also applies when calling NPB with Python.

 ``-p PLAN, --plan PLAN``